Tell us about some of your career highlights.

 Is it all work, work, work?

 No, but it is definitely busy, busy, busy!
-I have three young children, and their various pursuits keep me a pretty busy mum, taxi-driver and event-planner.
-Add in my passion for travel, skiing, sailing and commitment to volunteer work, and I’m on the go from dawn to dusk!
+I have three children whose various pursuits keep me a pretty busy mum, taxi-driver and event-planner.
+Add in my passion for travel, skiing, sailing and commitment to corporate social responsibility and volunteer work, and I’m on the go from dawn to dusk!

-For over a decade, my volunteering has centred on my role as a charity director/trustee of a local Sure Start Children’s Centre.
-In these times of austerity and ‘more for less’, the staff are tireless in assisting families with all sorts of challenges such as addiction, debt and depression.
-It’s really rewarding to support them in the amazing work they undertake.
+centred on my role as a charity director/trustee of a local Sure Start Children’s Centre.
+In times of austerity and ‘more for less’, the staff tirelessly assisted families with all sorts of challenges – from addiction issues and debt to helping the families of parental offenders.
+It was really rewarding to support them in the amazing work they undertake.
+More recently, I have been Chair of a local primary school’s governing body.
+There is never a quiet day.

 Expertise and accreditations